-It never dawned on me that the name Antica is made up of the first letters of Antinori and California.
-Nor did I hear about the winery in my first year in the Valley – quite incredible, really, given the name behind.
-In truth, I booked my tasting appointment because I liked the name.
+It never dawned on me that the name Antica is made up of the first letters of Antinori family name and California.
+Nor did I hear about the winery in my first year in the Valley – quite incredible, really, given the family behind it.
+In truth, I only booked my tasting appointment because I liked the name.

-Antica has indeed kept a low profile, and most people have found the place by word of mouth referrals, said Kim, my tasting room host, as if offering an excuse for my ignorance.
+Antica has kept a low profile, and most people have found the place by word of mouth, said Kim, my tasting room host, as if offering an excuse for my ignorance.

 Perhaps the Antinoris want to put all the remaining pieces in place before they start tooting their own horn.
 Before becoming Antica, the project had quite a sinuous past, with partnerships formed and dissolved, land leased out and grape varieties planted in unsuitable spots.
 Jon Bonné describes it well in his 2007 SF Chronicle article.